Growing words in the free group on two generators

 \section{Abstract}

-This paper is concerned with minimal length representatives of equivalence classes of $F_2$ under $\Aut F_2$.
+This paper is concerned with minimal-length representatives of equivalence classes of words in $F_2$ under $\Aut F_2$.
 We give a simple inequality characterizing words of minimal length in their equivalence class.
-We consider an operation that ``grows'' words from other words, increasing the length, and we study \emph{root words} --- minimal words that cannot be grown from other words.
+We consider an operation that ``grows'' words from other words, increasing the length, and we study \emph{root words} --- minimal words that cannot be grown from other minimal words.
 Root words are ``as minimal as possible'' in the sense that their characterization is the boundary case of the minimality inequality.
 The property of being a root word is respected by equivalence classes, and the length of each root word is divisible by $4$.